 There is also a lot more theory involved in learning to sea kayak as you have to be able to understand tides, radios and flares (just in case).
 This obviously takes a bit of learning, but the rewards of being able to access deserted beaches and having seals pop their heads up right next to you are well worth it!

 Pure fun and showing off!
 Not a bad aim for a sport really, but this is basically what freestyle is all about.
 Looping, spinning, getting huge air and the occasional McNasty are the what its all about with freestyle.

-We are lucky enough to be only 2 miles from Hurley Weir, an international class freestyle wave which runs for a good proportion of the year (especially with the wet summers of late!).
+We are lucky enough to be only 2 miles from Hurley Weir, an international class freestyle wave which runs for a good proportion of the year.
 This is a perfect place to not only learn freestyle moves but improve your boat control, reactions and water reading skills in a very safe environment.

 Despite freestyle being one of the more competitive areas of paddle sport, it still maintains a very friendly atmosphere.
 Its not uncommon for you to be happily surfing away on Hurley and get a world champion come over unprompted and give you some tips on how to improve your technique!

 It might not be quite the same level of adventure as other areas of paddle sport, but you still get that feeling of everything else in the world falling into insignificance as your boat drops onto a wave and the power of the water rushes under the hull.
 Be warned, this can be rather addictive!

 Why not give it a go?
 Marlow CC memebers can be found at Hurley almost constantly when it is running and they will be more than happy to help you out!